Difference between Granite and Quartz

 When it comes to performance, Consumer Reports Magazine shows virtually there is no difference between quartz and granite.
 Both materials are very durable.

 One important factor to take into consideration with quartz -it can discolor over time if it is exposed to UV rays.
-So if you have a lot of bright sun hitting your countertops, you may notice color difference over time.

 Is it safe to Use?